 "It is possible to create, support, and sustain communities which can minimize resource requirements, maintain ecological sustainability, maintain a high level of compassion for fellow human beings- and which represent what a significant majority of community residents surveyed would describe as a high quality of life."

-I believe it and I believe it and I would like to It is difficult to I don't believe it there is much there is sufficient believe it, but there believe it, with there is no evidence evidence to evidence to isn't enough evidence way things are to support it support it support it to support it going now b) Curriculum Changes in Local Educational Institutions?

-b1) Please check the appropriate box-and also offer comments if you wish-to indicate your level of agreement or disagreement with the following statement:

-The curriculum in our local and regional educational institutions will for our community to build the knowledge base and skill sets necessary to overcome the challenges of our times.
+I believe it and there is much evidence to support it I believe it and there is sufficient evidence to support it I would like to believe it, but there isn't enough evidence to support it It is difficult to believe it, with way things are going now I don't believe it there is no evidence to support it b) Curriculum Ch anges in Local Educ cational Institutions? b1) Please check the appropriate box-and also offer comments if you wish-to indicate your level of agreement or disagreement with the following statement: The curriculum in our local and regional educational institutions will for our community to build the knowledge base and skill sets necessary to overcome the challenges of our times. need to be transformed need to be modified often have different view or different way of understanding our present circumstances need to be modified some be sufficient e as it is Your different view, or different way of understanding our present circumstances:

-need to be transformed need to be modified often have different view or different way of understanding our present circumstances need to be modified some be sufficient as it is b2) Please use the scale below and, for each section below, indicate your level of agreement with the following statements:
+b2) Please use the scale below and, for each section below, indicate your level of agreement with the following statements: